EVIEHub/PEAR/README.md

-# AR-MAD: Adaptive Routing Multi-Agent Debate
+# PEAR: Permutation-Equivariant Adaptive Routing Multi-Agent Debate

-AR-MAD is an experiment harness for **Adaptive Routing Multi-Agent Debate**.
+PEAR is an experiment harness for **Permutation-Equivariant Adaptive Routing Multi-Agent Debate**.
 It studies multi-agent reasoning systems where agents first produce independent answers and then revise them through sparse, dynamically routed critiques.

 The current method uses a two-phase debate loop:

 1. **Answer phase**: each agent proposes or updates an answer with a confidence score.
 2. **Critique phase**: each agent receives a fixed number of critiques from other agents.
-For `armad_full`, the routing graph is selected using state-aware signals rather than a fixed topology.
+For `pear_full`, the routing graph is selected using state-aware signals rather than a fixed topology.

-The full AR-MAD routing objective combines three components:
+The full PEAR routing objective combines three components:

 - **Targeted cross-answer routing**: prioritize high-confidence agents with different answers as sources for lower-confidence targets.
 - **Influence balancing**: avoid repeatedly over-exposing the group to one historically influential source.